numfocus/DISCOVER-Cookbook/participant-selection.md

   - **Double Open Review**
     - Reviewers know who the proposal authors are and proposal authors know who the reviewers are
     - Sample guidelines for reviewers in double open review systems: [https://scipy2017.scipy.org/ehome/220975/532468/](https://scipy2017.scipy.org/ehome/220975/532468/)
+ - ✅ Regardless of which approach you choose, open or anonymized, we encourage you to make it &quotdouble&quot so that both parties know each other (double-open) or neither party knows the other (double-closed)

 **Further reading:**

 - Double- versus Single-Blind Review: New study provides evidence that when those reviewing panel submissions see a woman's name, she is less likely to be invited than if no name is seen https://www.insidehighered.com/news/2016/09/07/new-study-suggests-continued-bias-academic-conference-panel-selections